 New section (Dec 2 '10, section #3.10) — New short section for both this book and the patellofemoral pain book covering potentially confusing alternative diagnoses, such as politeal artery entrapment syndrome (PAES).
 See section #3.10, Other possible diagnoses and sources of diagnostic confusion.

 Overhauled (Sep 15 '10, section #2.7) — Rewrote section to accommodate some new science.
 The new evidence is interesting, but not particularly illuminating: it mostly just emphasizes how we really (still) don’t know if IT band tightness is actually a problem.
-See section #2.7, And why does that tissue get irritated in the first place?
-Is it the tightness?
+See section #2.7, Like a rock in your shoe: the mechanism of irritation and the red herring of tightness.

 New cover (Aug 6 '10) — At last!
 This e-book finally has a “cover.”